Simrad echosounders data files

 Where the components are:

 .out and .bot files contain sounder-detected bottom information.
 Early versions of the logging software write .out files while later versions write .bot files.
 You do not add .out and .bot to a fileset manually.
-Instead, Echoview will search for the files in the same folder as the .raw file and if it finds any which share the same survey line identifier it will use these.
+Instead, Echoview will search for the files in the same folder as the .raw file and if Echoview finds any which share the same survey line identifier and correct date and time, it will use these.
 For each RAW telegram in the .raw file, Echoview will attempt to find a matching DEP or BOT telegram in the .out or .bot file (that is, sharing the same time stamp).
 If it finds one, the depth recorded in the DEP or BOT telegram is reinterpreted as range and stored as the sounder-detected bottom range for that ping (that is, a point on the sounder detected bottom line).
+Echoview EV and EVI files register the sounder-detected line information.
+In a subsequent Echoview session, Echoview can detect if .out and .bot files are missing and will update the EVI file.
+When .out and .bot files do not exist or are missing you can pick a bottom line.

 .out files are not added to Echoview filesets.
 Echoview reads them automatically when available.
-See notes above for details.
+See the text and note above for details.

 .idx files are not used by Echoview.